okikusan-public/NestJS-Clean-Architecture-Template/README.md

 - `infrastructure`: This folder represents the infrastructure layer of the Clean Architecture.
 It includes the implementation details of external services, databases, and other infrastructure-related components.
 The repository implementations, which depend on specific technologies like databases or ORMs, are also placed in this layer.

-- `interface`: This folder contains the interface layer of the Clean Architecture.
+- `interfaces`: This folder contains the interface layer of the Clean Architecture.
 It includes the user interface, APIs, and other entry points to the application.
   - `web`: This folder represents the web interface of the application, which can include controllers, resolvers, and other web-related components.

 - `test`: This folder contains the unit tests and integration tests for the application.